 - Lack of space planning to accommodate today’s homeowner who frequently needs a home office

-As a interior designer I am acutely focused on the architecture of my client’s home when I remodel or do what I call “cosmetic updates” to their Portland, Oregon homes.
+As a interior designer I am acutely focused on the architecture of my client’s home when I remodel.
+We frequently embark on “cosmetic updates” to these Portland, Oregon homes.
 Architectural styles frequently tell a story of a period of time or a revival if you will.
 So, I admit I often wonder what the future holds in 30 years when we think of a 1990’s home.
 What are the characteristics that we will appreciate and want to duplicate when we restore these homes in the future?
 I have heard in the build and design community the opinion that the 1990’s home build holds no real architectural significance, but I think it might be too soon to tell.
-Here are some things I appreciate about this time period.
+Here are some things I appreciate about this time period today.

-- The 1990’s gave birth to many Great Rooms.
-The open floor plan concept we all still love today.
+- The 1990’s gave birth to Great Rooms.
+This is the open floor plan concept we all still love today.

 - When you visit a friend’s home, do you crowd with friends around the kitchen island?
 If so, you are not alone.
 The kitchen island concept became mainstay in this time period.
 My parents built a home in Indiana in 1989.
 We had our first island with the stove in the center of the kitchen.
-That was fab!
-Well, we had blue laminate countertops too, and floral wallpaper in that kitchen.
-I admittedly still love wallpaper today.
+That was fantastic!
+Well, we had oak cabinets, blue laminate countertops, and floral wallpaper in that kitchen too.
+I admittedly still love wallpaper today and like my mother I favor bold colors in my own home.

 - The time period also started the master suite concept, with dual vanities and a separate area for the toilet.
 Yahoo!
 Sometimes you just want to be alone.